catalandres/andres.cat/style-guide/workflow-instructions.md

 According to identified type and language, consult:

-- `post-templates.md` for structure
-- `voice-and-tone.md` for style
+- `content-creation-guide.md` for structure, style, and voice
 - `audience-context.md` for focus

 **Core style rules**: